Lawley Primary School

 At Lawley Primary School, parents/carers are fully included in the education of their child.
 This includes:

-• Parents/carers sign the termly School Support Map and take a copy home to ensure they know the targets their children are working on and support how they can help at home.
+• Parents/carers sign the School Support Map and take a copy home to ensure they know the targets their children are working on and support how they can help at home.

 • Parents/carers of pupils with an Education, Health and Care Plan are also invited to attend an annual review meeting, at least once a year.